 Funds may use interest rate benchmarks for the purpose of performance fee calculation.
-Unless specifically stated in "Funds Descriptions", none of the funds charge performance fees.
+Unless specifically stated in "Fund Descriptions", none of the funds charge performance fees a benchmark must either be provided by a registered provider or must itself be registered (if the provider is based outside the EU).

 As of 1 January 2020, any benchmark that is used to calculate performance fees, track the return of an index or define the asset allocation of a portfolio must comply with Regulation (EU) 2016/1011 (the "Benchmark Regulation").
-This means that a benchmark must either be provided by a registered provider or must itself be registered (if the provider is based outside the EU).
+This means that